Attempting to find this curry makes sense, especially as Wembley is home to many different cultures, particularly from the Indian subcontinent.

 What Happens To You When You Eat A Very Spicy Curry Dish?

-- You get a red nose and red lips, and you look well, weird, but sadly for you, you can’t see it.
+- You get a red nose and lips, and you look weird, but sadly for you, you can’t see it.

 - Your ears may look red too!

-- Your eyes stream like you’re crying, but without the usual embarrassing noise when you cry in public.
+- Your eyes stream like you’re crying without the usual embarrassing noise when you cry in public.

-- In the worst cases, vomiting (depend on your level of tolerance)
+- In the worst cases, vomiting (depending on your level of tolerance)

-- To everyone around, it appears as if you are about to die and everyone gets concerned for you.
+- You are about to die, and everyone gets concerned for you.
 Some will laugh at you.

-- Vomiting (this is extreme of course, and not immediately, but all depends on your level of “tolerance” to this particular curry)
+- Vomiting (this is extreme, of course, and not immediately, but it all depends on your level of “tolerance” to this particular curry)